PRIMARY RHINOPLASTY COST IN LONDON

 7 DAYS AFTER SURGERY

-You will return to to the hospital for your post-operative review, in which any stitches are removed.
-Though the surgeon uses dissolvable stitches, we will check to make sure your incisions have healed.
-You will also be assessed with any left over swelling and any advice to help improve your recovery time.
-Any international patients are able to travel by air at this point, but please speak to your surgeon if this is the case as we will advise you on blood circulation improvements on the flight to ensure safe travel.
+Though our surgeons use dissolvable skin sutures, we will check to make sure your incisions have healed.
+You will also be assessed with any leftover swelling and any advice to help improve your rhinoplasty recovery time.
+Any international patients are able to travel by air at this point (unless otherwise agreed to depart earlier).

-14 DAYS AFTER SURGERY
+8-10 DAYS AFTER SURGERY

 1 YEAR AFTER SURGERY